keycloak/kc-sig-fapi/README.md

 - Meeting : Web meeting on a regular basis

 ## Working Repository

-All of FAPI-SIG's activity outputs can be stored on [jsoss-sig/keycloak-fapi](https://github.com/jsoss-sig/keycloak-fapi/tree/master/FAPI-SIG) repository in github.

 Who want to submit the output needs to send the pull-request to this repository.